Languages of the United States: Gullah

-An English-African creole language spoken on the Sea Islands of South Carolina and Georgia retains strong influences of West African languages.
+An English creole language with African influence spoken on the Sea Islands of South Carolina and Georgia retains strong influences of West African languages.
 The language is sometimes referred to as "Geechee".

-Hawai'i Pidgin
+Hawaiian Pidgin

-The Hawai'ian English creole language, locally known as Hawaiian Pidgin, is used by locals and is considered an unofficial language of the state of Hawaii.
+Hawaiian Pidgin is an English-based creole language used widely among locals in Hawaii.

 Louisiana Creole French

 A French Creole language spoken by the Louisiana Creole people of the state of Louisiana, close to Haitian Creole, Colonial French, and Cajun French (language of Acadians deported from New France after 1755 and the Grand Dérangement).

 French Creole languages are spoken by millions of people worldwide, mainly in the United States, Caribbean, and Indian Ocean areas.

+U.S. Virgin Islands Creole Dutch (extinct)

+Negerhollands ('Negro-Dutch') was a Dutch-based creole language that was spoken in the Danish West Indies, now known as the U.S. Virgin Islands.
+Dutch was its superstrate language with Danish, English, French, Spanish, and African elements incorporated.
+Notwithstanding its name, Negerhollands drew primarily from the Zeelandic rather than the Hollandic dialect of Dutch.

 Sign languages

 Alongside the numerous and varied oral languages, the United States also boasts several sign languages.
 Historically, the US was home to some six or more sign languages (that number rising with the probability that Plains Sign Talk is actually a language family with several languages under its umbrella) which has fallen with the death of several of these.

 As with all sign languages around the world that developed organically, these are full languages distinct from any oral language.
 American Sign Language (unlike Signed English) is not a derivation of English.
 Some languages present here were trade pidgins which were used first as a system of communication across national and linguistic boundaries of the Native Americans, however, they have since developed into mature languages as children learned them as a first language.